 Directors of other law firms, as I can see a couple of responses to my previous article in the Negotiator, may promise that all three can be achieved but I beg to differ.

-Since my last article entitled "The death of no sale no fee conveyancing is crucial and nigh" was published in January 09 in the Negotiator three of the largest conveyancing practices in the UK have disappeared.
+Since my last article entitled "The death of No Completion, No Fee conveyancing is crucial and nigh" was published in January 09 in the Negotiator three of the largest conveyancing practices in the UK have disappeared.
 It is not that I know those businesses inside out but I do know that one very astute businessman once advised me that if a business fails it rarely fails due to external factors, but rather due to internal factors.

 I believe that a conveyancing firm should be innovative and indeed some conveyancing firms over the last few years have created very active initiatives both to the public and the estate agents.
-One only needs to look at the conveyancing firms that have offered free Home Information Packs, Abortive Protection Schemes for estate agents' fee, no sale no fee Home Information Packs.
+One only needs to look at the conveyancing firms that have offered free Home Information Packs, Abortive Protection Schemes for estate agents' fee, No Completion, No Fee Home Information Packs.
 Such conveyancing initiatives have to be based on strong commercial decisions otherwise one will become a casualty in the current recession.

 It is worth bearing in mind there is going to be an increased backlash by the banks and professional indemnity insurers with a bringing back into focus the importance of secure management within property law.
 Over one third of all lawyers negligence claims are in the filed of conveyancing.
 A significant number of law firms found it very difficult to obtain indemnity insurance prior to the October 08 deadline and there is every reason to believe insurance for some conveyancing firms will be hard to come by this year .
 Those firms that have taken a pile it up high, do it cheap approach to conveyancing are inevitably to be faced with claims directly as a result of the wave of repossessions that are going to occur over the next 12 months.
 I believe that it is inevitable that high volume-based conveyancers dominated by unqualified staff or as some call them “case handlers” or “fee earners” may be highly exposed.